otrv4/otrv4/otrv4.md

 ### Creating a User Profile

-To create a user profile, assemble:
+To create a User Profile, assemble:

 1. User's Ed448 long term public key.
 2. Versions: a string corresponding to the user's supported OTR versions.
-   A user profile can advertise multiple OTR versions.
+   A User Profile can advertise multiple OTR versions.
 The format is described under the section [Establishing Versions](#establishing-versions) below.
 3. Profile Expiration: Expiration date in standard Unix 64-bit format (seconds since the midnight starting Jan 1, 1970, UTC, ignoring leap